 “T’es trop mignonne !”

 - “You are too cute!”
-This is a very casual and friendly compliment to give to someone.
-Although “cute” in English can also mean attractive, ‘mignon’ in French just means adorable.
+This is a very casual and friendly French compliment.
+Although the word “cute” in English can also mean attractive, the word ‘mignon’ in French just means adorable.

 “Tu es chou.”

 - “You are cute.”
 Yes, ‘chou’ in French means cabbage, but who doesn’t love being complimented with the name of a vegetable?
-It is a very common compliment to give.
+It happens to be a very common French compliment.